JohnICB/IntegratedCloudTest/README.md

 3.  create a database and it's tables (shown below)
 4.  open cmd and execute: cd app
 5.  and then: node app.js
+6.  open your browser and go to `127.0.0.1:8082/login`

+You may need to edit the createConnection parameters in app/database.js to suit your settings(top of the file)

 # MySQL